titir232004/Contract-Analysis-Risk-Assessment-Bot/README.md

 '''
-# 💼 Contract Analysis & Risk Assessment Bot
+# 💼 NYAYA SAHAYAK -Contract Analysis & Risk Assessment Bot

 This project analyzes legal contracts to identify risks, summarize key clauses, and provide compliance insights with Indian labor and commercial laws.
 It uses **GPT-4-based AI agents** for clause-level analysis, executive summarization, and risk scoring, and provides an interactive **Streamlit dashboard** for visualization and report generation.